Dr Kim-Yen Phan-Thien

 - American Chemical Society, Member

 For a list of Kim Phan-Thien's publications, please see her attached CV.

 Plant and crop physiology; Food Production, Quality and Safety; Food Security and Supply

-- Remediation of soil contaminated by Salmonella enterica to expedite plant or replant of vegetables; McConchie R, Bell T, Wilkinson K, Groves P, Phan-Thien K; Horticulture Australia Limited/Research & Development Industry.
+- Remediation of soil contaminated by Salmonella enterica to expedite plant or replant of vegetables; McConchie R, Bell T, Wilkinson K, Groves P, Phan-Thien K; Horticulture Innovation Australia Limited (HIA)/Research and Development Industry Call.